animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

-Additionally, SDG's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.
+Additionally, Spring Data for GemFire's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.